 Before anyone can start contributing imagery on behalf of the organization, an admin needs to enable organization imagery in the Imagery section of the dashboard.
-After that, all team members will be able to use the Mapillary mobile apps (iOS and Android) and command line tools to contribute on behalf of the organization.
+After that, all team members will be able to use the Mapillary mobile apps (iOS and Android), web uploader, and command line tools to contribute on behalf of the organization.

 Public and private imagery